plotly/falcon/README.md

 Falcon is a free, open-source SQL editor with inline data visualization.
 It currently supports connecting to **RedShift**, **MySQL**, **PostgreSQL**, **IBM DB2**, **Impala**, **MS SQL**, **Oracle**, **SQLite** and more (for connecting to Oracle, please, see [here](https://github.com/plotly/falcon-sql-client/blob/master/ORACLE.md) the instructions to install the required free Oracle Instant Client).

+> Heads up!
+Falcon is open source and works without an internet connection or a Plotly Chart Studio account.
+The software works well and we hope you find it useful.
+FYI, as a company we are spending most of our development effort on [Dash Open Source](https://github.com/plotly/dash) & [Dash Enterprise](https://plotly.com/dash).
+Truth be told, we found that most companies we worked with preferred to own the analytical backend.
+With Dash, we provide the visualization and application primitives so that you can build your own tailor-made dashboards, analytical apps, or yes, even, SQL editors.
+> If you are wondering what we're up to lately, check out our latest post on our Dash vision: [Dash is bringing React to Python, R, and Julia](https://medium.com/plotly/dash-is-react-for-python-r-and-julia-c75822d1cc24).

 Visit [plot.ly](https://plot.ly/free-sql-client-download) to learn more or visit the [Plotly forum](https://community.plot.ly/c/falcon-sql-client).

 Follow [@plotlygraphs](https://twitter.com/plotlygraphs) on Twitter for Falcon announcements.